Backlinks — use cases and design space

 2. Source-to-theory bridge — "what practitioner evidence exists for this claim?"

-3. Impact assessment before editing — "what breaks if I change this?"
+3. Impact assessment — "what breaks if I change this?"

 Before editing a claim in a highly-referenced note, an agent needs to know what depends on it.
-Currently this requires a manual grep + reading each result.
-Backlinks with relationship types would let the agent see at a glance: "3 notes use this as foundation — changing the core claim affects them.
+Backlinks with relationship types would show this at a glance: "3 notes use this as foundation — changing the core claim affects them.
 2 notes merely exemplify it — those are safe."
+Currently this requires a manual grep plus reading each result.

 4. Tension surfacing — "who disagrees with this?"

-When a note acquires a "contradicts" link from another note, that tension is only visible if you happen to read the contradicting note.
-Backlinks would surface tensions from both sides, making unresolved debates visible regardless of which note you're reading.
+When a note acquires a "contradicts" link from another note, the tension is only visible if you happen to read the contradicting note.
+Backlinks could surface tensions from both sides, making unresolved debates visible regardless of which note you enter through.

-• Creating new notes — when writing a new note, you need to find relevant existing notes to link to.
-That's a search/discovery problem, not a backlink problem.
-Grep and index scanning handle this.
+• Creating new notes — finding relevant existing notes to link to is a search/discovery problem, not a backlink problem.

 • Index maintenance — indexes are curated navigation, not mechanical link lists.
 Backlinks don't replace the judgment needed to decide what belongs in an index.